 We are living where extremes are not hidden from each other, rather they pull up as close as possible, and stare each other in the eye.

 The fact that my family and I are often on the side with the most privilege, carries its own weight.

-During the time of COVID, what does living and eating in Bundibugyo look like?
+During the time of COVID, what does serving as a missionary in Bundibugyo look like?

 Usually every two months we would take an 8-hour car ride to Kampala to stock up on major groceries.
 So, as our 2-month mark of being here just approached, our groceries were running thin.